alexlarsson/flatpak-npm-generator/README.md

+# NOTE: Deprecated
+# This repo was an early version of this work, and is now being continued in https://github.com/flatpak/flatpak-builder-tools
+# Please use that version instead.

 This is a tool to take npm5 `package-lock.json` lock files and generate flatpak-builder sources for this that let you build the npm-using app in flatpak-builder without network access.